Cygwin

 package).

 For those package maintainers wanting to employ perpetual scripts, the first thing to keep in mind is to only use this feature for things that really can't be done with run-once scripting.
 Any perpetual script should minimize the resources used (use dash instead of bash for instance) and exit at the earliest possible moment if no action is required.
-Scripts of type "0p_" must be able to run with the Base packages installed but the post-install scripts not yet executed; in practical terms that rules out using bash scripts.
-This limitation does not apply to scripts of type "zp_".
+Post-install scripts of type "0p_" must be able to run with the Base packages installed but the remaining post-install scripts not yet executed; in practical terms that rules out using bash scripts.
+Pre-remove scripts of type "zp_" must be able to run with the other pre-remove scripts already executed.
+These limitations do not apply to post-install scripts of type "zp_" and pre-remove scripts of type "0p_".

 See this mailing list post for more discussion and current limitations.